Sarojini Naidu: Nonviolent resistance

 Naidu formed close ties with Gandhi, Gopal Krishna Gokhale, Rabindranath Tagore and Sarala Devi Chaudhurani.
 After 1917, she joined Gandhi's satyagraha movement of nonviolent resistance against British rule.
-Naidu went to London in 1919 as a part of the All India Home Rule League as a part of her continued efforts to advocate for freedom from the British rule.
+Naidu went to London in 1919 as a part of the All India Home Rule League as a part of her continued efforts to advocate for independence from British rule.
 The next year, she participated in the non-cooperation movement in India.

 In 1924, Naidu represented the Indian National Congress at the East African Indian National Congress.
-In 1925, Naidu was the first female president of the Indian National Congress.
+In 1925, Naidu was the first Indian female president of the Indian National Congress.
 In 1927, Naidu was a founding member of the All India Women's Conference.
 In 1928, she travelled in the United States to promote nonviolent resistance.
 Naidu also presided over East African and Indian Congress' 1929 session in South Africa.

 In 1930, Gandhi initially did not want to permit women to join the Salt March, because it would be physically demanding with a high risk of arrest.
 Naidu and other female activists, including Kamaladevi Chattopadhyay and Khurshed Naoroji, persuaded him otherwise, and joined the march.
 When Gandhi was arrested on 6 April 1930, he appointed Naidu as the new leader of the campaign.

 The Indian National Congress decided to stay away from the First Round Table Conference that took place in London owing to the arrests.
 In 1931, however, Naidu and other leaders of the Congress Party participated in the Second Round Table Conference headed by Viceroy Lord Irwin in the wake of the Gandhi-Irwin pact.
 Naidu was jailed by the British in 1932.

 The British jailed Naidu again in 1942 for her participation in the Quit India Movement.
 She was imprisoned for 21 months.